open223/docs.open223.info/tutorials/model_exploration.md

 ## Model Querying

-After exploring the model to get a sense for what it contains, let's query the model for all the VAV terminal's points, which are instances of the following classes:
+After exploring the model to get a sense for what it contains, let's query the model using RDFLib (this can also be done with [Open223 Query](open223-resources)).
+For this tutorial, we'll query the model for all the VAV terminal's points, which are instances of the following classes:

 [Open223 Explore links](open223-resources):
 - [QuantifiableActuatableProperty](https://explore.open223.info/s223/QuantifiableActuatableProperty.html)